RyanLilleyman/BrainBloom/README.md

 ## Contributing

 We welcome contributions from the community!
-Please read our [contribution guidelines](Link-to-contribution-guidelines-here) before getting started.
+Email me @lilleymanryan2020@gmail.com